JamesWP/nomic/active_rules.md

 - With the exception of the votes

 <!-- James Peach's vote is worth 100 votes.
 James Peach may instruct the speaker to award or deduct any number of points to or from any player at any time.
 The speaker may not disclose why any point changes, as instructed by James Peach, were made. -->

+##PRMN

+Creates the office of Prime Minister.
+Upon the announcement of the successful passing of this rule, an election among voters is held, and lasts for 24 hours.
+Each voter has a single vote, and the player with a plurality of votes is elected Prime Minister.
+If there is a tie for the plurality, the Prime Minister is randomly selected among players with the most votes.

+The player next in the vote ranking (or another randomly selected player among those with the same number of votes) becomes Opposition Leader.

+The Prime Minister can resign, or be removed by the vote of a majority of voters, called by any voter.
+In either case a vote takes place among all voters for a new Prime Minister; the current Opposition Leader receives a +1 vote bonus in this election.
+The runner up becomes Opposition Leader as in a normal election.

+Whenever the Prime Minister makes a proposal, it automatically passes unless a majority of players vote against.
+If the Prime Minister and Opposition Leader both vote in favour of a proposal it passes immediately.

+Any player who voted for the Prime Minister becomes a member of the Cabinet and earns a salary of 10 points per working day, paid at 12pm UTC.
+Any player who voted for the Opposition Leader becomes a member of the Shadow Cabinet and earns 5 points per working day, paid at 12pm UTC.

+The Prime Minister resigns at the end of each game and a normal election takes place when a new game begins.
+The Speaker may not be Prime Minister.

+##VPRD - Immutable - Voting period

+*Previous identifiers: 205, 306*

+The prescribed voting period for a proposal shall be one week, beginning at the time the Speaker distributes the proposal to all players.
+If at any point a proposal has received votes in favour of it from a majority of all players, the voting period ends immediately, and the proposal succeeds.